tsnieuwen/altiva_challenge/README.md

 ## Getting Started

-- To get the web application running, please fork and clone down the repo.
+- To get the card shuffler running, please fork and clone down the repo.
 `git clone <git@github.com:<your github handle>/altiva_challenge.git>`

-- To run this application you will need Ruby 2.5.3.
+- To run this code you will need Ruby 2.5.3.

-- If you do not already have Ruby installed, follow these [installation instructions](https://www.ruby-lang.org/en/documentation/installation/)
+- If you do not already have Ruby installed, follow these [instructions](https://www.ruby-lang.org/en/documentation/installation/)

 ## Design

 ### Overview

 This challenge is designed to created an automated card shuffler.
-It defaults to a standard 52-card deck, with four suits (heart, diamond, club, and spade) and 13 cards per suit (2, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
-However, the user has the option of creating a custom deck if they wish to play a card game that does not use a standard deck (pinochle, multiplayer gin rummy, uno, etc.)
+It defaults to a standard 52-card deck, with four suits (heart, diamond, club, and spade) and 13 cards per suit (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
+However, the user has the option to create a custom deck when playing a game that does not use a standard deck (pinochle, multiplayer gin rummy, uno, etc.)

 ### Card Class
 #### Initialization
-An instance of the card class is initialized with and has two attributes, `suit` and `value`.
+An instance of the card class is initialized with, and has two attributes: `suit` and `value`.
 There are no additional methods or attributes associated with the card class, as the scope of this challenge is geared more towards manipulating a deck of multiple cards.

 ### Deck Class
 #### Initialization
 An instance of the deck class has three attributes: `valid_suits`, `valid_values,`, and `cards`.
-As mentioned above in the `Overview` section, an instance of the deck class does not need to be initialized with those arguments.
+As mentioned above in the `Overview` section, an instance of the `Deck` class does not need to be initialized with those arguments.

 `Deck.new` will create a standard 52-card deck, with the `valid_suits` and `valid_values` attributes being set to `["diamond", "heart", "spade", "club"]` and `["2", "3", "4", "5", "6", "7", "8", "9", "10", "Jack", "Queen", "King", "Ace"]` by default, respectively.

 `Deck.new(["diamond", "heart", "spade", "club"], ["9", "9", "10", 10", "Jack", "Jack", "Queen", "Queen", "King", "King", "Ace", "Ace"])` will create a custom deck of cards (in this particular example, a standard pinocle deck).
 Notice there are two arguments provided, which correspond to two attributes of the `Deck` class: `valid_suits` and `valid_values`.
 Also notice that both of these arguments are arrays.
-If the user enters a data type other than arrays for these arguments, the instances of the `card` class, which make up the `cards` attribute in the `deck` class, will not be created.
+If the user enters a data type other than arrays for these arguments, the instances of the `Card` class, which make up the `cards` attribute in the `Deck` class, will not be created.
 More on that below.

 #### Populating the Deck with Card Objects
 The `valid_suits` and `valid_values` attributes of the `Deck` class were described in the `Initialization` section above.
-Here, the third and final `Deck` class attributes, `cards` will be discussed.
+Here, the third and final `Deck` class attribute, `cards` will be discussed.
 The `cards` attribute is set equal to the `#valid_deck_parameters` instance method, and which runs upon initializing of a `Deck` class instance.

 ##### #valid_deck_parameters
-The `#valid_deck_parameters` method contains a guard clause to make sure that the `valid_suits` and `valid_values` attributes are indeed arrays.
+The `#valid_deck_parameters` method contains a guard clause to make sure that the `valid_suits` and `valid_values` attributes of the `Deck` instance are indeed arrays.
 If either of the attributes' data types are non-arrays, `#valid_deck_parameters` will set the value of the `cards` attribute to `nil`.
 If `valid_suits` and `valid_values` are both arrays, `#valid_deck_parameters` will call `#create_deck`.

 ##### #create_deck
 As the name may imply, the `#create_deck` method creates the actual deck of cards.
-It iterates through the `valid_suits` and `valid_values` arrays to populate the `cards` attribute of `Deck` class with instances of the `Card` class.
+It iterates through the `valid_suits` and `valid_values` arrays to populate the `cards` attribute of `Deck` instance with instances of the `Card` class.

 #### Shuffling the Deck
 There are two approaches to shuffling the deck of cards: